tytydraco/yessleep/out/You_Dont_Want_to_Know_What_Happened_to_Al_Blank_Part_1.md

 I started saying what I wanted to say, before deciding not to.
 I indulged Al, more out of fear for my safety if I didn't comply than anything else.

-I looked through the binoculars as two figures exited the garage.
+I looked through the binoculars as two figures exited the garage across the street.
 One was a short woman whose greyish white hair seemed to glisten under the street light as she locked the door behind her.
 She proceeded to push a rather large young man on a wheelchair towards the front door of their house.
 They were talking, though I couldn't hear what they were saying through the closed glass window in Al's room.

-Not that I cared for that, because my jaw was already on the floor by this point.
-A cold shiver ran through my spine as my brain was trying to make sense of what my eyes were seeing.
-It was Mrs. Shaw and Big Bob Watkins.
-Of course, the shock would have come from the sheer bizarreness of them living together for some unfathomable reason.
-Except for the small matter that they also looked exactly as they did from the time I knew them at school, over 18 years ago.
+Not that I particularly cared to eavesdrop, because my jaw was already on the floor by this point.
+A cold shiver ran through my spine as my brain was trying to make sense of the impossibility that my eyes were witnessing.
+It was Mrs. Shaw and Big Bob Watkins, looking for all intents and purposes exactly as they did from the time I knew them at school, over 18 years ago.

 There was no way Bob could still have looked like that well into his late-30s, and both Al and I had been to Mrs. Shaw's funeral during our final year at university.

 I turned to Al in shock, who had pre-emptively put a finger on his lips.
-His eyes were wide and had a crazed look about them.
+His looked back at me with a crazed look in his eyes.

 "Al", I whispered, my hands trembling as their grip on the binoculars loosened.
 "What the fuck?!"